-- Prefer using an oven thermometer instead of the smoker reading for more precise heat-check.
+- Prefer using an oven thermometer instead of the smoker reading for a more precise heat-check.

 - Baby ribs ideally take 5 to 6 hours to cook.
 Add time accordingly for larger rib cuts.